bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 ## Eccentric Anomaly

 The eccentric anomaly, $E$, is defined as the angle from the $x$ axis to a point on a circle that circumscribes the orbital ellipse and where the point is located vertically above a point with true anomaly $\nu$ on the ellipse.
-This is shown in {numref}`fig:true-mean-eccentric-anomalies` and {numref}`fig:definition-of-eccentric-anomaly-ellipse`.
+This is shown in @fig:true-mean-eccentric-anomalies and @fig:definition-of-eccentric-anomaly-ellipse.

 :::{figure} ../images/definition-of-eccentric-anomaly-ellipse.svg
 :name: fig:definition-of-eccentric-anomaly-ellipse